ajnesbit/javascript-challenge/README.md

 # UFO Database

+## Outline

+The goal of this project is to create a dashboard for UFO sightings with a filter to easily query the database.

 ## Getting Started

 These instructions will get you a copy of the dashboard up and running on your local machine.